-For multiple authors, separate their names with commas and use an ampersand (&) between the last and second to last name.
+For more than one author, separate their names with commas and use an ampersand (&) between the last and second to last name.
 For example:

-Include up to seven authors in this format:
+Include up to twenty authors in this format:

 Upenieks, P. J., Alleyne, R. L., Wright, K., Bulatao, E., Winford, C. A., Cabading, J. R., & Boockvar, K. S.

-If there are eight or more authors (some scientific papers have had dozens of authors!), include the first seven authors, add three ellipsis points (...), then add the name of the last author.
+If there are twenty-one or more authors (some scientific papers have had dozens of authors!), include the first twenty authors, add three ellipsis points (...), then add the name of the last author.
 Example:

-Include the year of publication in parentheses.
-For a journal article, also include the rest of the publication date such as month and/or day.
+For a book or journal article, include the year of publication in parentheses.
+For other types of periodicals (magazines, newspapers, blogs, etc.) also include the rest of the publication date such as month and/or day.
 If no date is provided, include (n.d.) for "no date".